Sensitivity of Neutron Star Observations to Three-nucleon Forces: Modelling Nuclear Dynamics Beyond Nuclear Density

 where

-The explicit form of the functions appearing in Eqs.~\eqref{energy_fit1} and~\eqref{energy_fit2} involves 21 parameters which are determined by fitting the energy per nucleon of SNM and PNM computed within the FHNC/SOC variational approach~\cite{bob_vijay_rmp} using the AV18+ $\delta v$ + UIX$^*$ Hamiltonian.
+The explicit expressions of the functions appearing in Eqs.~\eqref{energy_fit1} and~\eqref{energy_fit2} can be found in the Appendix.
+They involve a set of parameters which were determined by fitting the energy per nucleon of SNM and pure neutron matter (PNM) computed within the FHNC/SOC variational approach~\cite{bob_vijay_rmp} using the AV18+ $\delta v$ + UIX$^*$ Hamiltonian.

 The first two terms of Eq.~\eqref{energy_fit1} correspond to the proton and neutron kinetic energy, respectively, whereas the function $g(\rho,x_p)$ describes the contribution arising from interactions.
 The assumption of quadratic dependence of the interaction energy on the neutron excess $\delta = 1 - 2x_p$ is routinely employed in the literature to obtain the EOS of $\beta$-stable matter from those of SNM and PNM, and has been shown to be remarkably accurate over a broad range of values of the proton fraction $x_p$; see, e.g. Ref.~\cite{BL:2017}.